Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Effectiveness: Great

-You can whip up a quick batch of homemade shampoo you can use for bathing your dog.
-All you need is some dish soap, apple cider vinegar, and water.
-To make homemade shampoo, mix 1 quart of water with 1 cup of apple cider vinegar and 1 cup of dish soap.
-Then lather the soap up on your dog’s fur, let it soak for a few minutes, and rinse it off.
-If you don’t have apple cider vinegar you can just use Dawn dish soap.
+You can whip up a quick batch of homemade shampoo for bathing your dog.
+All you need is dish soap, apple cider vinegar, and water.
+Mix 1 quart of water with 1 cup of apple cider vinegar and 1 cup of dish soap.
+Then lather the soap on your dog’s fur, let it soak for a few minutes, and rinse it off.
+If you don’t have apple cider vinegar, you can just use dish soap.

-It will take a few minutes to rinse all the dish soap off your dog’s fur, especially if he has a long, thick coat.
-However, once you finish, your dog’s coat should be very clean as this simple shampoo works great!
-Your dog may smell a bit like dish soap and vinegar when you’re done, but at least he’ll be clean!
+It will take a few minutes to rinse all the dish soap off your dog’s fur, especially if they have a long, thick coat.
+However, once you finish, your dog’s coat should be quite fresh, as this simple shampoo works great!
+Your dog may smell a bit like dish soap and vinegar when you’re done, but at least they’ll be clean!

 Pros